hakonanes/jupyter-notebooks/README.md

-Different Jupyter notebooks created as answers to assignments in courses at NTNU, etc.
+Jupyter notebooks created as answers to assignments in courses etc. at NTNU